 In 1982, Robert Kegan published The Evolving Self: Problem and Process in Human Development.
-While many found The Evolving Self to be a difficult book, it nonetheless launched a revolution in the way we think about and study adult development.
-Between 1982 and today, Dr. Kegan's ongoing work helped establish a new, unique way of understanding, investigating, and supporting adult development.
+While many found The Evolving Self to be a difficult book, it nonetheless launched a revolution in the way we think about adult development.
+Between 1982 and today, Dr. Kegan's ideas have established a new, unique way of understanding, investigating, and supporting adult development.

 Kegan's New Approach

 Kegan went a different way.
-Between 1982 and 2011, he published three new books (In Over Our Head: The Mental Demands Of Modern Life; A Guide To The Subject-Object Interview; and Immunity To Change: How To Overcome It and Unlock The Potential In Yourself And Your Organization) that together expanded and fleshed out the way of looking at, understanding, and supporting the processes of adult development that he’d first offered in The Evolving Self.
+Between 1982 and 2011, he published four new books (In Over Our Head: The Mental Demands Of Modern Life; A Guide To The Subject-Object Interview; How the Way We Talk Can Change the Way We Work; and Immunity To Change: How To Overcome It and Unlock The Potential In Yourself And Your Organization) that together expanded and fleshed out the way we look at, understand, and support the processes of adult development that he’d first offered in The Evolving Self.

-Speaking metaphorically, it feels like Dr. Kegan sculpted his new approach to adult development out of a truism embedded in Aldous Huxley's famous quote; "Experience isn't what happens to you.
+Metaphorically, it feels like Dr. Kegan sculpted his new approach to adult development out of a truism embedded in Aldous Huxley's famous quote; "Experience isn't what happens to you.
 Experience is what you do with what happens to you."
-In a way, it feels like Dr. Kegan grasped the essence of Huxley's aphorism, and morphed it into a launch pad for his new way of thinking.
-In The Evolving Self, Kegan broke with Erickson and all the other age-related experts and focused our attention on adult development as a meaning-making process.
+In a sense, it feels like Dr. Kegan grasped the essence of Huxley's aphorism, and morphed it into a launch pad for a new way of thinking.
+In The Evolving Self, Kegan moved away from Erickson and all the other age-related experts and focused our attention on adult development as a meaning-making process.
 For Kegan, adult development was/is a meaning-making process that adults use when they consciously grasp their raw sensory experiences and then transform this awareness into conscious perceptions, concepts and intentions.
 Early on, Kegan described his way of thinking like this; "....it is not that a person makes meaning, as much as that the activity of being a person is the activity of meaning-making."

 Kegan saw adults' meaning-making processes as a lifelong activity.
 One that begins in infancy and gradually evolves in sophistication and complexity across an individual's entire life.
 Once he saw this, Kegan understood that adults' meaning-making processes had to be ones that progressed by advancing through a discrete series of "evolutionary truces or balances."
 These balances are made up of two things.
 First, they include all the ideas and concepts that an individual can, when they want, bring consciously to mind, think about, and act on; what Kegan labeled "subject."
-Second, these meaning-making balances involve all the ideas and concepts that an individual is not able to intentionally call to mind, think about, talk about, and/or act on; what Kegan labeled "object."
-Across a lifetime, Kegan showed us that what for a person is subject and what is object for them can change over time; sometimes our subject/object balances are stable (Kegan's "evolutionary truces or balances") and sometimes they're much more fluid (Kegan’s “transformations”).
+Second, these meaning-making balances involve all the ideas and concepts that an individual can’t intentionally call to mind, think about, talk about, and/or act on; what Kegan labeled "object."
+Across a lifetime, Kegan showed us that what for a person is subject and what is object for them can change.
+Sometimes our subject/object balances are stable (Kegan's "evolutionary truces or balances") and sometimes they're much more fluid (Kegan’s “transformations”).

 21ST CENTURY adult development